SergeiGlimis/voicemail-junk/ReadMe.md

+##overview

 This program can be used to decipher if wav files or text are spam voicemails or are not spam voicemails.
 You must download a dependency and make sure the files you are running it on will work.

+##Setup and dependencies

 First you need to make sure the wav files aren’t corrupted or broken, if they are the program wil throw an error, also make sure they are in the same folder as the program.
-First you must install Speech Recognition to get the recognition module.
+There is only one dependency, this is a modlue called simply Speech Recognition so you must install Speech Recognition to get the recognition module.

     Pip3 install SpeechRecognition

+## Usage Details

 when the program is run you can use the function DecSpam() for classifying one string.
 To get the string of the wav use VoiceWav() to get the text.
 You can use DecMult() to decipher multiple strings at once separated by a *.

 If you want to use it for voicemails in wav format you must first use VoiceWav() with the file you wish to get the text transcript for, as an argument in string form.
 Make sure to have